1/31/10

 I've posted a few of my Popeye action figures in the past, and have often claimed I would roll them all out someday.
 Well, that day has finally come.
 Behold!

 Yup, that's everything.
-An accessory or two may be missing but I really doubt it.
-And the only figures from the series I don't have are a repainted Popeye, Bluto and Olive Oyl as well as an exclusive (FAO Schwarz, I believe) three figure set of the trio in "black and white."
+The only figures from the series I don't have are a repainted Popeye, Bluto and Olive Oyl as well as an exclusive (FAO Schwarz, I believe) three figure set of the trio in "black and white."
 But as for original/non-repaint figures, I have them all!

 This Popeye series of action figures began it's run in the early 2000s.
 They started out available at Toys R Us where I found the first series (and maybe other places too,) and then became more and more difficult to obtain as the series continued on and finally ended around a third release (which was mostly repaints.)
 They were manufactured by Mezco Toys.